- Home

 We use Photoshop which is part of the Adobe Creative Suite.
 The Adobe Suite is the industry standard for Photographers, Designers and digital artists.
 When you are enrolled in Photography GCSE you have free access at home to the Adobe Suite using your school log in.

-Physical Education FAQs and Subject Page
+Sports & Health FAQs and Subject Page

-You certainly don’t have to be in a top PE group or at a certain sporting level to choose this subject.
+You certainly don’t have to be in a top sports group or at a certain sporting level to choose this subject.
 However, please bear in mind that 30% of the final grade is assessed in three different sports (one individual sport, one team game and one free choice).
 Therefore at the very least you need to love playing or watching all sports.
 It would also be a huge advantage if you played sport on a regular basis outside of school (part of a team or club) or if you exercise regularly.
 It would not be appropriate to choose this option if you didn't enjoy being active and playing sport.

 Is GCSE PE an easy option?